 You might know of Bald Head Island as a popular summertime retreat, offering sun, sand and a slower pace of life that freely mingles with nature.
 But locals have a tip for you: Autumn visits are best.

 The crowds are smaller in fall, giving you more freedom to enjoy the almost 6-square-mile island at the Cape Fear River mouth.
-And this starts with low offseason rates on rental homes and easy-to-find tables at harbor-side restaurants JULES' Salty Grub & Island Pub and Delphina Coastal Cuisine, where Mexican seafood dishes are always a good choice.
+And this starts with low offseason rates on rental homes and easy-to-find tables at harbor-side restaurants such as JULES' Salty Grub & Island Pub and Delphina Coastal Cuisine, where Mexican seafood dishes are always a good choice.

 Fall’s crisp mornings and evenings sandwich warm afternoons, when it’s comfortable enough to swim or wade along the island’s 14 miles of wide beaches.
 Each is named for the direction it faces.
 Popular swimming hole East Beach, for example, borders the Atlantic.

 The warm water also makes for fantastic fishing.
-Large schools of drum, flounder and trout are found, especially in and around Bald Head Creek.
+Large schools of drum, flounder and trout can be found, especially in and around Bald Head Creek.
 They bite best close to low tide, when currents position them in predictable places.
 The Bald Head Island Marina dockmaster can tell you when that happens, along with securing a slip for your boat or recommending a local fishing guide.

 A boat isn’t needed to cash in on the world-class fishing.
 Shallow Frying Pan Shoals – which lies off the island’s eastern tip and has snagged its share of ships – roils the water, drawing schools of big, hungry bluefish toward shore.
 Just make sure you purchase a fishing license before casting your line.

 Nature preserves cover about 80 percent of Bald Head Island, making wildlife-watching as simple as stepping outside.
-The half-mile M. Kent Mitchel Nature Trail offers plenty of views and a leisurely stroll.
+The half-mile Kent Mitchel Nature Trail offers plenty of views and a leisurely stroll.
 Kayaks, canoes and stand-up paddleboards allow you to explore the island’s winding creeks and expansive estuaries.
 A kayak is best for first-timers, because it’s maneuverable and stable.
 Rent any of the three from Coastal Urge or Riverside Adventure Co., which also offers bicycles by the hour, day and week.

 The island’s car-free lanes and flat ground make for almost effortless pedaling between restaurants, sights and unique shops such as Turtle Central.
 Named for the island being the largest East Coast nesting site for endangered loggerhead sea turtles, it sells environmentally oriented goods.